ankamercier/Python-Statistical-Modelling/README.md

 **Coefficients:**
 Both `avg_restaurant_price` and `avg_restaurant_rating` are both 0, which is unusual, but considering our previous problem with a database, we know that further cleaning is required for this to work.
-Coefficient for `nearby_restaurant_count` is 0.9334, suggesting that for each additional nearby restaurant, we expect an increse of about 0.93 available bikes, but there is no statistical significance here.
+Coefficient for `nearby_restaurant_count` is 0.9334, suggesting that for each additional nearby restaurant, we expect an increase of about 0.93 available bikes, but there is no statistical significance here.

 ```
 Coefficients: